huberp/text-similarity-transformerjs/.github/instructions/workflows.instructions.md

 # Purpose: Run linting, tests, and security checks on push/PR
 # Triggers: push to main, pull requests
 # Permissions: contents:read, pull-requests:write
+# Inputs: Text Files in the /corpus directory
+# Outputs: A Release with the intermediate vector store
+# Secrets: None
+# Variables: None
+# Preconditions: None
 # ============================================================

 on: